-Another example featured in the report describes a post on Reddit, on the r/SocialistRA forum, which has a link to a 3D printable Soviet-era weapon along with a propagandistic video that features someone shooting an AKM-pattern receiver, with the on-screen caption “Seize the means of production,” in reference to the Marxist call-to-action for violent overthrow of capitalism.
+Another example featured in the report describes a post on Reddit, on the r/SocialistRA forum, that has a link to a 3D printable Soviet-era weapon along with a propagandistic video that features someone shooting an AKM-pattern receiver, with the on-screen caption “Seize the means of production,” in reference to the Marxist call to action for violent overthrow of capitalism.

 The report comes at a politically sensitive time, when peaceful protests against police brutality have been marred by outbreaks of looting and violence.